am4nu/rest/README.md

 $ sh install.sh

-It will as for the name of the container just input any name you want
+It will ask for the name of the container just input any name you want